Just-Natsuki-Team/NatsukiModDev/.github/ISSUE_TEMPLATE/report_bug.md

 ---
 name: Report bug
-about: Report a bug for this project
+about: Report a bug for this project - only one bug per issue raised, please
 title: "[ BUG REPORT ] - "
 labels: Bug
 assignees: ''